RaoOfPhysics/phd-starter-kit/index.md

 If you decide to take the plunge, check out the R-Project's [official introduction to the software](http://cran.r-project.org/doc/manuals/R-intro.html).
 R comes with a helpful `demo()` package, but for a truly immersive introduction, check out the [swirl](http://swirlstats.com/) package.
 Learning R is certainly worth it in the long run, although, given some complaints about it (see [Why R is Hard to Learn](http://r4stats.com/articles/why-r-is-hard-to-learn/) by Bob Muenchen), you might want to make sure you have someone to support/mentor you.

+As mentioned above, if you're going to use R for your analysis, you should consider using [RStudio](https://www.rstudio.com/), which is a full-fledged integrated development environment for the language.

 R also has a vibrant community devoted to developing R packages for science, so you should find just about any tool for performing your analyses: find out more at [rOpenSci](http://ropensci.org/).